TIMELINE: Winter after Blood Hound.

 The others fell upon me, kicking, punching, hitting wherever they could reach.
 I curled into a ball to protect myself and tried to summon the concentration to turn into a bat.
-But the silver wound still stung, keeping me from summoning up my curse to change.
+The silver wound still stung, keeping me from summoning up my curse to change.
 Someone else had transformed, and I felt sharp claws dig into my back, hauling me up off the ground.
 My vision cleared for just long enough to see Grimaldi’s face, inches from my own.

 Pain woke me.
 Maybe seconds later, maybe minutes.
-I was face-down in the alley and they were shackling my hands behind my back.
+I was face-down in the alley while they were shackling my hands behind my back.
 Based on how the handcuffs burned, I could guess what metal they were made of.
 I heard Gilette over the ringing in my ears.

 “What’s going on?” he asked.
 “None of this is real!”

 A pair of hands grabbed me by the collar, hauling me to my feet.
 I wasn’t able to find my balance, but they dragged me easily.
-My head still swam, and wouldn’t let me put up a fight.
+My head still swam and wouldn’t let me put up a fight.